vaderslayer7/Rivals-of-Aether-Controller-Emulation-with-Keyboard/README.md

 # Development Info

 b0xx.exe is a compiled version of the b0xx.ahk file with the vjoy autohotkey library in as well.
 If you want to make changes to the script, edit the b0xx.ahk file and run it directly.
+Compile a new version of b0xx.exe by right clicking b0xx.ahk and clicking "Compile Script."